-The Clinical Engineering Master's Program at the University of Connecticut immerses the student in the practice of clinical engineering for two academic years.
-The program currently has 22 students split between first and second year students.
-Students complete ten graduate level engineering courses (or seven plus a thesis) which are focused on topics in clinical engineering and work for two academic years as a clinical engineer in a university teaching hospital, large community hospital or a VA medical center.
+The Clinical Engineering Internship Program at the University of Connecticut immerses the student in the practice of clinical engineering for two years.
+The program currently has 24 students split between first and second year students.
+Students complete ten graduate level engineering courses (or seven plus a thesis) which are focused on topics in clinical engineering and work for 21 months as a clinical engineer in a university teaching hospital, large community hospital or a VA medical center.

-A significant portion of the educational process takes place in the classroom where students take six to nine credit hours per semester of graduate courses.
-Classes are taught on-line in web based distance learning format.
+A significant portion of the educational process takes place in the classroom where students take 6 to 9 credit hours per semester of graduate courses.
+Classes are taught on-line, in web-based distance learning format.
 The majority of learning however, takes place in the hospital's clinical engineering department as each student is assigned to work at one of the cooperating hospitals for the two year period.
 The student has a required work schedule and is treated as a department employee with accountability and assigned responsibilities.
 The student works as a staff clinical engineer under the guidance of the director of clinical engineering and other CE department staff at that hospital, becoming familiar with the healthcare environment and performing typical clinical engineering duties.